Dynamic Assets Selection

 • Historical Analysis: Uses historical data to evaluate the risk profile over time and ensure compliance with set limits, considering the past data specified by avg_period (252 days) and check_period (1260 days, or 252 days multiplied by 5).

-The check_exposure function evaluates portfolio risk by comparing each asset’s exposure against established risk thresholds.
-The function performs several checks:
+The check_exposure function evaluates portfolio risk by comparing each asset’s exposure against set risk thresholds.
+It performs several checks:

 • Maximum Exposure Analysis: Identifies periods where the exposure of any asset exceeds the soft limit and logs these occurrences.